mishudark/dropbox-password/README.md

 `go get github.com/mishudark/dropbox-password`

 ##Encrypt a password
-The function needs two arguments, `plaintext password` and the `masterkey`
+The function needs two arguments, `plaintext password` and the `masterkey` remember should have `32 chars length`
 ```go
   package main